Lidka99/Data-Science-and-Machine-Learning/decision_tree_and_random_forest_classification/README.md

-Data classification using three datasets of different characteristics.

-Performed using the following classification methods: decision trees and random forests.
+# Data classification using decision trees and random forests.

 Determination of values in the confusion matrix.